starchildluke/centiskorch/src/content/misc/handy-links.md

 * [Photopea](https://www.photopea.com/) - for those who like to edit sprites or make cool Pokémon graphics and can't afford Adobe Photoshop CC
 * [PokéSprite](https://msikma.github.io/pokesprite/index.html)
 * [SVG Flag Icons](https://nucleoapp.com/svg-flag-icons) - for those who want to represent their home country, or any for that matter
+* [The 88x31 archive](https://hellnet.work/8831/) - a site containing 29,257 88x31 buttons that were scraped from the GeoCities archives.

 ## R/B/Y
 * [Pokémon Red/Blue speedrunning guide](https://www.speedrun.com/pkmnredblue/resources)